SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 [http://www.swiftbootstrap.com/](http://www.swiftbootstrap.com/)

+<a name="sketch"></a>
 ## 8. Sketch - Mock ups / UI Design

 ![Sketch](./Images/Sketch.png)

+An alternative to Photoshop with a strong focus on UI design, recently become very popular in the design community and is a fraction of the price of anything Adobe makes!

+Students - 50% discount under educational licence, well worth it.

 [http://bohemiancoding.com/sketch/](http://bohemiancoding.com/sketch/)

+<a name="icons"></a>
 ## 9. Icons

 ### NounProject

 ![NounProject](./Images/Noun Project.png)

+So many icons, with the option to download under the Creative Commons Licence (free with attribution) or otherwise royalty free the icons are ~£2 each.
+An option has been added to get unlimited downloads by subscription ~£7 a month.

 [https://thenounproject.com/](https://thenounproject.com/)